hmrc/pension-scheme-event-reporting-frontend/README.md

 Eventually we might want to move to iv-stubs, but currently they don't support organisations. identity_verification_stub repository.

 ## Navigation
-The *TEMPLATE* Frontend integrates with the Manage Pension Schemes (MPS) service and uses various stubs available on [GitHub](https://github.com/hmrc/pensions-scheme-stubs).
+The Pension Scheme Event Reporting Frontend integrates with the Manage Pension Schemes (MPS) service and uses various stubs available on [GitHub](https://github.com/hmrc/pensions-scheme-stubs).
 From the Authority Wizard page you will be redirected to the dashboard.
 Navigate to the appropriate area by accessing items listed within the service-specific tiles on the dashboard.
 On the *TEMPLATE* frontend, *WHAT CAN BE DONE ON THIS FRONTEND?*.

 ## Dependencies
 There are multiple microservices that this service depends on.
 These are: